kuberhealthy/kuberhealthy/cmd/podStatusCheck/README.md

 ## Pod Status Check

-The *Pod Status Check* checks for pods older than ten minutes in the desired namespace that are in an incorrect lifecycle phase (anything that is not 'Ready').
-If a `podStatus` detects a pod down for 5 minutes, an alert is shown on the status page.
+The *Pod Status Check* checks for pods older than ten minutes in the desired namespace that are in an incorrect lifecycle phase (anything that is not 'Ready' or 'Succeeded').
+If a `podStatus` detects a pod down, an alert is shown on the status page.
 When a pod is found to be in error, the exact pod's name will be shown as one of the `Error` field's strings.
-This check defaults to the `kube-system` namespace if nothing is specified via the `TARGET_NAMESPACE` environment variable.
+Set `metadata.namespace` to the intended namespace otherwise this check defaults to the `kube-system`.

 #### Example Pod Status KuberhealtyCheck Spec
 ```yaml